 Neu (pronounced "new") is a C++ 11 framework, collection of programming languages, and multipurpose software system designed for: the creation of artificial intelligence applications and systems, modeling and simulation, programming language and compiler construction, technical computing in general, and more.
 Neu's primary design motivations are: elegance and simplicity achieved through good design, and developer convenience/productivity while at the same time aiming for the highest performance possible.
 Neu is made available as open source under a minimally-restrictive BSD-style license and can be used freely in commercial applications.
 Neu was designed for UNIX-based systems and compiles and runs on Mac OS X and Linux and is expected to be easily ported to other platforms as well.
 The Neu codebase consists of highly reusable and well-integrated components, providing a clean and refined design and implementation which is easy to read, use, and modify/extend.

-Neu features a large range of functionality including: powerful datatypes, most importantly nvar, a recursive variant type capable of representing virtually any type of data, including nested and symbolic data, in a highly efficient manner; NDatabase: a full-featured database system for creating and querying arbitrarily large tables of nvar's; easy program setup including configuration and options handling; powerful language design features which were used to create NML - an interpreted language with functional programming aspects; NPL - a high-performance concurrent language using LLVM JIT compilation; NParser, an easy-to-use parser generator for rapidly creating custom languages; a task and graph-based concurrency system and AI search mechanism; networking and distributed objects; Meta Concepts: A Knowledge-Based Code Generation System; high performance neural networks using LLVM/JIT; a Haskell interface; several utility classes, and more.
+Neu features a large range of functionality including: powerful datatypes, most importantly nvar, a recursive variant type capable of representing virtually any type of data, including nested and symbolic data, in a highly efficient manner; NDatabase: a full-featured database system for creating and querying arbitrarily large tables of nvar's; easy program setup including configuration and options handling; powerful language design features which were used to create NML - an interpreted language with functional programming aspects; NPL - a high-performance concurrent language using LLVM JIT compilation; NParser, an easy-to-use parser generator for rapidly creating custom languages; a task and graph-based concurrency system and AI search mechanism; networking and distributed objects; Meta Concepts: A Knowledge-Based Code Generation System; high performance neural networks using LLVM/JIT; Java and Haskell interfaces; JSON parser and generator; several utility classes, and more.

 We hope you will find Neu useful, powerful, and fun!